 She has been invited to speak and/or perform at Yale University, Chicago's Museum of Contemporary Art, and Wave-Gotik in Leipzig, Germany.
 She was the recipient of a Rome Prize from the American Academy in Rome in 2014 and served as a Visiting Assistant Professor of Classics at Trinity College from 2016-2018.
 She is currently a postdoctoral fellow at Harvard University and working on her first book and second album.

 "Mobility."
 In A Cultural History of Western Empires, ed.
-Carlos Noreña.
-Bloomsbury UK, 2018 (forthcoming in print).
+C. Noreña.
+Bloomsbury UK, 2018.

 "One and Many: Associations of Roman Citizens in Greece.”
 In Social Dynamics under Roman Rule.
 Mobility and Status Change in the Provinces of Achaia and Macedonia, Proceedings of a Conference Held in Athens, May 30th-31st 2014, MELETEMATA 74, ed.
 A.D.
 Rizakis, F. Camia, S. Zoumbaki, 407-425, 2017.